Megaponera: Raiding behaviour

 The raiding activity of M. analis focuses on dawn and dusk between 6:00–10:00 and 15:00–19:00, with approximately three to five raids occurring per day.
 There are also observations of a third raiding activity window during the night between 22:00–2:00, although this phase has been poorly studied.
-Megaponera analis raids focus solely on termites from the subfamily Macrotermitinae and generally consist of 200 to 500 ants.
+M. analis raids focus solely on termites from the subfamily Macrotermitinae and generally consist of 200 to 500 ants.

 The general foraging pattern of M. analis starts with scout ants searching an area of approximately 50 m around the nest for termite foraging sites.
 This searching phase can last up to one hour, and if it is unsuccessful the scout returns to the nest by a circuitous route.
 If a scout ant finds a potential site, it will start to investigate it without getting into contact with the termites or entering the galleries, before returning by the quickest route to recruit its nestmates to conduct a raid.
 While the quickest route is often also the shortest, this is not always the case.
 Scouts have been observed to use deviations on open terrain (like paths) on which they can run twice as fast to reduce travel time on average by 35%.

 Although the scout ant is observed to lay a pheromone trail on the return journey to the nest, the other ants seem to be unable to follow this trail without the help of the scout.
 The scout ant therefore leads the raid from the front, with the other ants following in a column-like formation.
 Recruitment time varies between 60 and 300 seconds, with all castes taking part in a raid.
 During the outward journey towards the termites, all ants are laying a pheromone trail, making it much easier for them to find their way back to the nest later without having to rely on the scout ant.

 Approximately 20–50 cm before contact with the termites, the raiding column stops and agglomerates until all the ants in the column have arrived, forming a sort of circle around the raid leader (the scout).
 Afterwards the ants rush forward towards the termites in an open formation and overwhelm their prey.
 During the attack, a division of labour can be observed.
 While the majors focus mostly on breaking up the protective layer over the foraging galleries of the termites, the minors rush into the galleries to kill the termites through the created openings.
 After a foraging site has been exploited, the ants congregate at the same place they waited earlier, with the majors carrying the termites, and return to the nest in a column-like formation.
 These raids are always a single event and ants do not return independently to re-exploit a former raiding site, although the possibility of the scout ant remembering a site and reinvestigating it in the future for a possible second raid cannot be excluded.